PutintsevSergii/ricerzi/src/content/pages/home.en.md

 ---
 title: 'Knights of John Paul II'
-heroTitle: 'Knights of John Paul II'
+heroName: 'Order of Knights of Saint John Paul II the Great'
-heroDescription: "Faithful to tradition, open to the future.
-Building a community in the spirit of St. John Paul II's teaching."
+heroSlogan: 'Live as a Warrior of God'
+heroDescription: 'The Order of Knights of Saint John Paul II the Great is a community of Catholic men devoted to the Church, serving Christ and their homeland.
+Inspired by the legacy of Pope John Paul II, we strive for holiness through prayer, service, defense of the faith, and brotherhood.
+We live as warriors of God—with courage, honor, and loyalty to the Gospel.'
 aboutTitle: 'About Us'
 aboutContent: |
   The Knights of John Paul II is a Catholic community founded in the spirit of St. John Paul II's teaching.
 Our goal is to build a strong community of faithful who wish to live according to Christian values and serve God and neighbor.